Going vegan is a huge change when it comes to the nutrition you’ll be getting.

 I’ve put together lists of your options for each of these:

 - Vitamin D – There are no good vegan sources of vitamin D besides the sun (that’s the best option).
 If you can’t get much sun for some reason, you will need to buy a vegan vitamin D supplement, otherwise you’ll be at risk for symptoms like restless leg syndrome.

 - Calcium – Here’s a list of the best vegan sources of calcium.
 If you don’t think you’ll be able to eat enough of those on a regular basis, you can get a vegan calcium supplement.

 - Iron – Here are the best vegan sources of iron.
 Iron is a tough one for vegans to absorb enough of, so you may need to consider a vegan iron supplement as well.

-- Zinc – Finally, here are the 30 best vegan zinc sources.
+- Zinc – Here are the 30 best vegan zinc sources.
 Zinc deficiency isn’t as common as the others, so you probably won’t need a supplement.

 Vitamin B-12 is an exception, you won’t find it in vegan foods.
-If you’d like to know why, read about where vitamin B-12 comes from in food.
+If you’d like to know why, read about where vitamin B-12 comes from in nature.
 You’ll need to consume foods fortified with B-12, or buy a vegan B12 supplement.
+It’s super important to get enough B-12; a B12 deficiency can even lead to brain shrinkage.

 Should You Buy a Vegan Multivitamin?